Trademark for retro-inspired Nissan Z logo surfaces

 Nissan filed for trademark protection of this stylized “Z” with several intellectual property registries around the globe, including Canada.
 A filing with the Canadian Intellectual Property Office was made on March 12, as first discovered by New Nissan Z forum.

-What's most interesting is the retro design of the logo.
-It matches the Z logo used on the original 240Z launched in 1969.
+What's most interesting is the retro design of the logo, which matches the Z logo used on the original 240Z launched in 1969.
+This ties in rumors that surfaced in January that the next Z will take on a retro look inspired by the 240Z—round headlights included.
+Those same rumors claim the car will come with 400 horsepower from a turbocharged V-6, pointing to it possibly being called a 400Z.

 1970 Nissan 240Z